seongsikpark/seongsikpark.github.io/_pages/about.md

 Biography
 ======
 I'm a postdoctoral researcher in Seoul National University, South Korea.
-I received the B.S., M.S., and Ph.D. degrees in electrical engineering from Seoul National University, South Korea, in 2010, 2012, and 2020, respectively.
+I received the B.S., M.S., and Ph.D. degrees in electrical engineering and computer science from Seoul National University, South Korea, in 2010, 2012, and 2020, respectively.
 Before the Ph.D course, I was with SK Hynix, South Korea, from 2012 to 2015.
-My research interests include energy-efficient system for machine learning and brain-inspired (neuromorphic) computing.
+My research interests include energy-efficient system for machine learning and neuromorphic computing.

 Research Interests